pronamic/wp-pronamic-cookies/readme.txt

 Allows your site to follow the new Cookie Law.
 Gives a small overlay that will show text you can customize in the settings.

-You can also chose a location, and a link for the text.
+You can also choose a location, and a link for the text.

 == Bar ==